wqren/BroadMind/README.md

 $ ./ale -display_screen true -game_controller rlglue roms/pitfall.bin
 ```

 Additional Atari ROMS can be added to the roms directory, though ALE is looking for them to be named a particular way.
-The demo agent is generic and could be run on any ALE game.
+See http://yavar.naddaf.name/ale/list_of_current_games.html for a list of supported ROMS, and what the expected names are.

 ##Running Our Experiments